alexzhangs/aws-cfn-vpn/README.md

     "SSDomainCredential=<your_api_token_of_name.com>"
     ```

-    Use this domain to access to the Shadowsocks service.
+    Use this domain to access the Shadowsocks service.

 ## Configure shadowsocks-manager